foysalmia/Array-Related-Simple-Problems/readme.md

 ```

 ## Question 7
-WAP that will take n positive integers into an array A. Now find all the integers that are divisible by 3 and replace them by -1 in array A. Finally show all elements of array A.
+Write a programme that will take n positive integers into an array A. Now find all the integers that are divisible by 3 and replace them by -1 in array A. Finally show all elements of array A.
 ```
 INPUT 1
 8